-"(a1) When a railroad company has filed railroad corridor maps pursuant to G.S.
-136-199, then the following provisions in this subsection and subsection (a2) of this section shall apply.
-A subdivision control ordinance shall not allow the dedication or reservation of recreation areas serving residents of the immediate neighborhood of the subdivision or of any other dedication or reservation of open spaces or open areas within a railroad corridor without first obtaining the written consent of the railroad company.
-For purposes of this subsection, the city planning board, commission, or other department with jurisdiction over subdivision control ordinances shall require any applicant seeking dedication or reservation to obtain written consent of the railroad company by contacting the railroad company by certified mail, return receipt requested, through its current registered agent at the address on file with the North Carolina Department of the Secretary of State.
+When a railroad company has filed railroad corridor maps pursuant to G.S.
+136-199, then the provisions in subsections (a) and (b) of this section shall apply.
+A city shall not approve any development plan where the sole means of ingress to and egress from the property being developed is a roadway that encroaches upon a railroad corridor without first obtaining the written consent of the railroad company.
+For purposes of this section, the city shall require as a condition of approving a development plan that any applicant obtain written consent of the railroad company by contacting the railroad company by certified mail, return receipt requested, through its current registered agent at the address on file with the North Carolina Department of the Secretary of State.
 The railroad company shall have 60 days from receipt of a request for written consent made under this section to approve, deny with an explanation, or respond with its requirements.
-Failure to respond to the request for written consent within 60 days shall be deemed to be approval of the request for written consent by the railroad company unless the railroad owns the railroad corridor in fee simple.
-Nothing herein shall be construed
+Except in regard to railroad crossings, failure to respond to the request for written consent within 60 days shall be deemed to be approval of the request for written consent by the railroad company unless the railroad owns the railroad corridor in fee simple.
+Nothing herein shall be construed to alter or affect the property rights of the railroad or adjacent or underlying landowners.